 What do you feel in presence of the grace you discern in actions, in manners, in sound morality, in all the works and fruits of virtue, in the beauty of souls?
 When you see that you yourselves are beautiful within, what do you feel?
 What is this Dionysiac exultation that thrills through your being, this straining upwards of all your Soul, this longing to break away from the body and live sunken within the veritable self?
 These are no other than the emotions of Souls under the spell of love.
 But what is it that awakens all this passion?
 No shape, no colour, no grandeur of mass: all is for a Soul, something whose beauty rests upon no colour, for the moral wisdom the Soul enshrines and all the other hueless splendour of the virtues.
 It is that you find in yourself, or admire in another, loftiness of spirit; righteousness of life; disciplined purity; courage of the majestic face; gravity; modesty that goes fearless and tranquil and passionless; and, shining down upon all, the light of god-like Intellection.

-But what must we do?
-How lies the path?
-How come to vision of the inaccessible Beauty, dwelling as if in consecrated precincts, apart from the common ways where all may see, even the profane?
+But what do we need to do?
+Where is the path?
+How does one come to a vision of inaccessible Beauty that dwells as in consecrated spaces, except the usual paths where everyone can see, even the profane?
 He that has the strength, let him arise and withdraw into himself, foregoing all that is known by the eyes, turning away for ever from the material beauty that once made his joy.
 When he perceives those shapes of grace that show in body, let him not pursue: he must know them for copies, vestiges, shadows, and hasten away towards That they tell of.
 For if anyone follow what is like a beautiful shape playing over water- is there not a myth telling in symbol of such a dupe, how he sank into the depths of the current and was swept away to nothingness?
 So too, one that is held by material beauty and will not break free shall be precipitated, not in body but in Soul, down to the dark depths loathed of the Intellective-Being, where, blind even in the Lower-World, he shall have commerce only with shadows, there as here.

 In religions as well as in general spiritual beliefs there is a belief or a feeling, that images or statues can connect us with the divine.
 The question is, how does communication between the image and the worshipper or the seeker take place?
 It has been suggested that this is done though ”affinity,” The idea of “affinity” was explored by Plotinus in his treatise on “Problems of the Soul,” but was first introduced by Plato’s Cratylus.
 A “perfect” picture, Socrates says, will produce good communication.